Botanical Name: Zantedeschia rehmannii

-Pink Calla Lily has become favorite house plant, and it's easy to see why!
+Pink Calla Lily has become favorite houseplant, and it's easy to see why!

-Its charming, funnel-shaped blooms may be pink, rose, lavender or violet.
-It is a smaller plant (growing up to 16 in/40 cm) than the white or yellow varieties ... and I think much more attractive.
+These compact hybrids are smaller (growing up to 12-16 in (30-40 cm) tall) than the white or yellow varieties ... and I think much more attractive.
 Those long, tapered leaves are deep green, often with faint white spots.

 They fall under the category of "tender bulbs" because they can't tolerate freezing temperatures.
 But that makes callas easy to please indoors.